SanityLinux/Base/README.md

 Q: How are we sure no one tampered with anything?

 A: Well, as far as the distro itself, you have to trust me.
 Thing is, you do that with Ubuntu/CentOS/Slackware/Gentoo already anyway.
-As far as releases go, each tarball will be signed, and checksummed.
+As far as releases go, each release, as well as the source tarballs, will be signed via a minimum of two senior developers from the project, and checksummed.

-Q: Can I build this from source? / Where the heck is your source code?

-A: Pür Linux is built entirely from upstream!
-This means we won't be mirroring anything except tarballs, buildscripts, and if we absolutely have to, specific changes.
-This repository will have a shellscript uploaded along with the first release, to assist you in automating the process.
-As URLs change, it'll be checked for accuracy and updated with each version of Pür Linux.
-This is the same shell script we use for builds.

 Q: I wanna send you a message.
 Wat Do.